DP-Fusion: Token-Level Differentially Private Inference for Large Language Models

-\textbf{Empirical Defenses.} To simulate simple NER and prompt-engineering baselines (Sec. \ref{sec:private_inference}), we include two other defenses: \textit{No DPI - NER} and \textit{No DPI - Original Document}, where the LLM directly paraphrases the document using only the public tokens $X_p$ or the full prompt $D$, respectively.
-As such approaches will involve prompt engineering to improve privacy in practical settings, we append the instruction \textit{“Produce a natural paraphrase of this for ensuring privacy.”} to the prompt (Appendix \ref{app:paraphrase-prompt}).
-Since the TAB-ECHR Dataset (Sec. \ref{sec:dataset}) has private tokens already hand-labelled, we simply use these labels and do not run any NER system in our implementation.
+\textbf{2) Empirical Defenses.} To simulate simple NER and prompt-engineering baselines (Sec. \ref{sec:private_inference}), we include two other defenses: \textit{No DPI - NER} and \textit{No DPI - Original Document}, where the LLM directly paraphrases the document using only the public tokens $X_p$ or the full prompt $D$, respectively (Sec. \ref{sec:dp_fusion}).
+As such approaches will typically involve manually updating the prompt to improve privacy in practical settings, we modify the base prompt (Appendix~\ref{app:paraphrase-prompt}) with instructions like \textit{“produce a natural paraphrase of this for ensuring privacy.”} This is only the part of the prompt that is added on top of the existing engineered prompt (described in Appendix \ref{app:paraphrase-prompt}) to specifically ask the LLM to ensure privacy.
+For TAB-ECHR (Sec.~\ref{sec:dataset}), private tokens are already hand-labeled, so we use these labels directly instead of running an NER system.